 - Head to https://aka.ms/getteams in your web browser of choice

-- Click Download for Desktop (tap or click image to expand)
+- Click Download app for Desktop (tap or click image to expand)

-- If you are prompted, choose the option to Download Teams for work or school (tap or click image to expand)
+- Choose the option to Download Teams for work or school (tap or click image to expand)

 Microsoft Teams via the Web

 Use the steps below to access Microsoft Teams using a web browser.
-This option is useful if you can't install the desktop application (see section above), or if you're using a computer at a library or other shared space.
+This option is helpful if you can't install the desktop application (see section above) or use a computer at a library or other shared space.